Course Number: 6930

 All of the programs students are expected to devote time to staffing the program office (located at the UW Office Annex).
 In the office, students field calls from Wyoming County and Prosecuting Attorneys, providing assistance with legal research and the preparation of legal memoranda.
 The program also includes a classroom component designed to enhance the students understanding of criminal practice and a prosecutors unique ethical obligations.
 The classroom component focuses on Wyoming criminal law and procedure (including sentencing and restitution) such that each program student will be uniquely familiar with key Wyoming criminal precedent prior to beginning practice.
 (Note: This will be different than in the past: the classroom component will be much more substantive dealing with Wyoming (and possibly Colorado) substantive criminal law and procedure.)
 Oftentimes, Wyoming prosecutors, Assistant Attorney Generals, law enforcement agents and others will be invited to address the students.

 During the school year, students enroll in the Program for academic credit, earning three hours each semester for working at least 150 hours (and usually much more).

 Written Assignments: Assignments will vary from student to student.

 Type of Exam: N/A

-Basis for Grading Student Performance: Grading is S/U. Timely performance of assigned clinic projects.
+Basis for Grading Student Performance: Summer 2015 is S/U grade.
+Beginning Fall 2015 letter grading.
+Timely performance of assigned clinic projects.